filidorwiese/filidorwiese.nl/src/assets/content/heineken.md

 poster: "media/heineken.jpg"
 printonly: false
 ---
-To visualize the fact that Heineken is “the world’s most international brewer”, Mathijs Alderliesten (visual designer) and myself developed an animated, interactive map that a user could use to explore information about their brands and breweries world wide.
+Mathijs Alderliesten (visual designer) and myself developed an animated, interactive map that a user could use to explore information about Heineken's brands and breweries world wide.
+This map helped to visualize the fact that they are “the world’s most international brewer”.
 The responsive and cross-browser requirements of the assignment made it a challenging but fun project.
 Agency: Jungle Minds